ciph0x01/ciph0x01/README.md

-## Hi there! 👋 I'm [Ambadi MP], a Security Engineer with a passion for safeguarding digital realms and finding security vulnerabilities.
+## Hi there! 👋 I'm Ambadi MP, a Security Engineer with a passion for safeguarding digital realms and finding security vulnerabilities.

 ### About Me